LeanKit-Labs/nonstop-pack/README.md

 Packages are tarballed and gzipped (.tar.gz), there are no other supported formats at this time.

 ### Name format
 The information is combined in order delimited by `~`.
-While this does result in long names, it enables [nonstop-hub](https://github.com/LeanKit-Labs/nonstop-hub) to filter available packages by any of the information listed and means never having to guess what source produced a specific package.
+While this does result in long names, it enables [nonstop-index](https://github.com/LeanKit-Labs/nonstop-index) to filter available packages by any of the information listed and means never having to guess what source produced a specific package.
+It also avoids having to unpack a tarball or ask a central server for information about the package.

 Example:
 ```